codybradbury05/PortfolioProject1/README.md

 - __Exercises__
 -
-  - The exercises section provides the ueer with example videos of exercises to see ways of getting strong.
+  - The exercises section provides the user with example videos of exercises to see ways of getting strong.
   - This provides value to user as they will able to view any potential exercises they may want to try themselves to help get strong.

 ![Exercises](media/getstrongexercisespage.PNG)